oasys-mas/free-range-zoo/README.md

 This package includes three pieces
 - Example Open Environments: Dynamic-Wildfire, and Dynamic-Rideshare
 - Observation Wrappers: wrappers which convert a pettingzoo style observation to `incidence-graphs` of various forms as seen in [paper]()
-- Modified AECEnv (TODO): a modified version of AECEnv which introduces tracking agent types, the use of a generator for `possible_agents` instead of a bounded agent set, and a modified AECEnv interaction loop which can include the agent's type
+- Modified AECEnv (TODO): a modified version of AECEnv which introduces tracking agent types, the use of a generator for `possible_agents` instead of a bounded agent set, and a modified AECEnv interaction loop which can include the agent's type along with the agent whose turn it is

 ## Environments